enzo-dante/tech_prep/README.md

 Paging increases the price of computer hardware, as page addresses are mapped to hardware.
 Memory is forced to store variables like page tables.
 Some memory space stays unused when available blocks are not sufficient for address space for jobs to run.
 Since the physical memory is split into equal sizes, it allows for internal fragmentation.

-# REGULAR EXPRESSIONS (REGEX)
+# Regular Expressions (REGEX)

-case-sensitive search Strings for a specific pattern or validate user input matches a specific pattern
+a case-sensitive search Strings for a specific pattern or validate user input matches a specific pattern

-REGEX potential use cases
+__REGEX potential use cases__

   1. email validation